Folsom High School: Athletics

 In 2006 and 2008, the varsity cheerleading squad took second place in the Universal Cheerleading Association's high school national championship, runner-up to Colleyville Heritage of Texas in 2006 and Paul Laurence Dunbar of Kentucky in 2008.

-In 2010, the football team defeated Gardena 48-20 for the CIF Division II state championship.
+In 2010, the football team defeated Gardena 48–20 for the CIF Division II state championship.
 The team was led by future NFL safety Jordan Richards and star quarterback Dano Graves.
 Graves was named the MaxPreps National Player of the Year in 2010.

 In 2013, FHS quarterback Jake Browning was named the state Gatorade Player of the Year.
 He led the Bulldogs to another section championship and the California Interscholastic Federation (CIF) Northern California regional championship game, but fell to De La Salle of Concord.

 In 2014, the football team defeated Oceanside 68–7 for the CIF Division I state championship, their second state title in four years.
 The Team went undefeated for the season (16-0).
 The Bulldogs finished fourth in the nation on the Xcellent 25, presented by the Army National Guard.

-In 2017, the football team defeated Helix High School 49-42 for the CIF Division I state championship.
-The team went undefeated (16-0) for the year.
+In 2017, the football team defeated Helix High School 49–42 for the CIF Division I state championship.
+The team went undefeated (16–0) for the year.

-In 2018, the football team defeated Cathedral Catholic High School 21-14 to repeat as CIF Division I state champions, the fourth state title in 9 years.
+In 2018, the football team defeated Cathedral Catholic High School 21–14 to repeat as CIF Division I state champions, the fourth state title in 9 years.

-In 2023, the football team defeated St. Bonaventure High School 20-14 to win the CIF Division 1-A state championship.
-This was their fitfth state title since 2010 and first since 2018.
+In 2023, the football team defeated St. Bonaventure High School 20–14 to win the CIF Division 1-A state championship.
+This was their fifth state title since 2010 and first since 2018.

+On December 12, 2025, Folsom won the Division I-AA state football championship by defeating Cathedral Catholic High School 42–28.